 - Hospice Book Group

 The purpose of this book club is to create discussion about very real, and very inevitable issues we all will face at one time or another in our lives.
-The book selection for the 1st Quarter is The Four Things That Matter Most by Ira Byock, MD.
+Book selections have included Being Mortal, The Four Things That Matter Most and Extreme Measures.

 For more information contact Linda Caamaño, Volunteer Manager (firstname.lastname@example.org) or 315-265-3105